Welcome to INFO 4940/5940: Applied Machine Learning

 • All course materials

-• Links to Canvas, GitHub, RStudio Workbench, etc.
+• Links to Canvas, GitHub, Posit Workbench, etc.

 • Let’s take a tour!